ignite/cli/docs/guide/ibc.md

 ### Scaffold the blog module inside your blockchain

-Next, use Starport to scaffold a blog module with IBC capabilities.
+Next, use Ignite CLI to scaffold a blog module with IBC capabilities.
 The blog module contains the logic for creating blog posts and routing them through IBC to the second blockchain.

 To scaffold a module named `blog`: